By Luís Teles Morais*

 So, considering the strength shown by the taxi industry in several countries, with their often violent demonstrations, it is hard to be optimistic.
 The Portuguese government has plans to legalize and provide adequate regulation for Uber and other markets; to fully follow through with such intentions, it must also have the courage to put an end to this historical injustice.
 Portugal would become an example for other countries; of course, for that to happen, the government would have to be brave enough to recognize that, by defending the taxi industry like several members of Parliament have taken to do, they are actually defending the same “monopoly rents” of which they are otherwise so critical.

-This blog translates a column originally posted in Portuguese online newspaper Observador.
+This article translates a column originally posted in the Portuguese online newspaper Observador.